My rating: 4 of 5 stars

 While Ovid doesn’t hesitate to trespass on traditional epic territory, on Homer’s primordial and Virgil’s belated subject matter, he treats it with a notable disrespect that reflects his generally ironical poetic sensibility.
-He dispatches the story of Dido and Aeneas in about four lines, while the two main events in his treatment of the Trojan War are a farcically long reminiscence from Nestor about a banquet-battle between randy centaurs and aggrieved men and Ulysses’s and Ajax’s puffed-up dispute over Achilles’s armor, a debate between a charlatan and an oaf.
-Not unlike Virgil except that he is more prepared to admit it in verse, Ovid’s main interests can be found down the dark alleys of the perennial urban aesthetic-decadent imagination: he cares not for politics or religion, but for sex and death.
+He dispatches the story of Dido and Aeneas in about four lines, while the two main events in his treatment of the Trojan War are, first, a farcically long reminiscence from Nestor about a banquet-battle between randy centaurs and aggrieved men, and second, Ulysses and Ajax’s puffed-up dispute over Achilles’s armor—a debate between a charlatan and an oaf.
+Not unlike Virgil, except that he is more prepared to admit it in verse, Ovid’s main interests can be found down the dark alleys of the perennial urban aesthetic-decadent imagination: he cares not for politics or religion, but for sex and death.
 A blurb on the back of the Mandelbaum translation appropriately hails Ovid as having “the heart of Baudelaire.”

 His vividly delectable description of chaos at the poem’s beginning, plus his blandly impious declaration that “God, whichever God he was, created / The universe we know,” sets the tone.
 An early narrative of that mythological staple, the apocalyptic flood visited upon the world early in history as divine punishment for human corruption or arrogance, shows Ovid’s love of perversion, his attraction to imagery of the world turned upside down, a love his theme of metamorphosis allows him to indulge over and over again: